parsingphase/batbox/README.md

 ### Running the code

-While this is a web-based application, it's also set up to easily run on your laptop or desktop - it should work as-is on MacOS or Linux.
-To run it, you'll need [Docker](https://docker.com).
+While this is a web-based application, it's also set up to easily run on your laptop or desktop, if you're familiar with the command line - it should work as-is on MacOS or Linux.
+To run it, you'll need Docker, downloadable at [https://hub.docker.com](https://hub.docker.com) (you'll need to create an account).
 Once that's installed you can run `./run-docker.sh`

 This will: